-The Mankato Area Foundation is a donor-driven community foundation whose purpose is to improve the livability in Greater Mankato through philanthropy.
-Our Community Foundation connects donors with causes they care about, provides funding to address key community objectives and convenes individuals and organization to find solutions for local challenges.
+The Mankato Area Foundation improves the region through charitable giving.
+MAF connects donors with causes they care about, provides funding to nonprofits to help address community objectives, and convenes individuals and organizations to find solutions for local challenges.

 A community foundation is governed by a board of directors of community leaders and is administered by professional staff.
 Operating expenses are paid from an annual fund fee and from gifts designated by donors to cover foundation operating and program costs.